yashtikakakkar/Microsoft-Engage-Schedulerbay/README.md

    $ npm start
  ```

-### 🚩 End Notes
+### ☄️ EndNote

-These 3 weeks turned out to have a very steep learning curve for me.
-I would like to thank my mentor for their constant support and help during the program, and to <a href="https://github.com/microsoft">Microsoft</a> for providing students with an enriching program such as this!
+These 3 weeks turned out to have a very steep learning curve for me for which I am super grateful.
+I would like to thank my mentor for their constant support and guidance during the entire program, and to <a href="https://github.com/microsoft">Microsoft</a> for providing students with an enriching opportunity such as this!

 <br>
 <h4 align="center"> Developed by <a href="https://github.com/yashtikakakkar">Yashtika Kakkar</a> With ❤️ </h3>